 Article continues below…

-The organisers of the Düsseldorf Boat Show have today announced that Europe’s biggest indoor boat show will be delayed by…
+The organisers of the Düsseldorf Boat Show ave today announced that Europe’s biggest indoor boat show will be cancelled for…

 For many skippers wishing to sail between the Atlantic and the Mediterranean, it’s necessary to go via the Strait of…